PatD123/Shape-ify/README.md

 ## Other features
 1. Delete Button - After creating too many shapes, it allows the user to delete all the shapes created by them.
-2. Will be able to choose between different shapes.
+2. Can now choose between different shapes (Rectangle or Line at the moment ...)

 ## How to run
 1. Create virtual environment